SD Comic Con Tales

 That same year, Michael Chiklis and Ioan Gruffudd spoke about their roles as Ben Grim and Reed Richards in “The Fantastic Four.”

 In a sound-proof room above the convention floor, Sunday Morning Shoot Out created a mini set for a couple of years to broadcast live from the San Diego Comic Con.
 They interviewed many actors, including Kevin Spacey.
-Location Sound Mixer, Patty Mooney, was elected to place a lavalier microphone on Kevin Spacey.
+As Location Sound Mixer, I was elected to place a lavalier microphone on Kevin Spacey.
 Who knew that Mr. Spacey would become such a droll yet savvy politician (“House of Cards”).
 Sorry about the fuzzy quality of the above photo; flash photography was not allowed on set.

 Wedding Crashers Change the Game